odkr/sucgi/README.rst

   e.g., gcc_ ≥ v5.1, clang_ ≥ v3.5, or tcc_ ≥ v0.9.
 * A C standard library that complies with POSIX.1-2008 and 4.2BSD;
   e.g., glibc_ ≥ v2.1.3 or Apple's Libc.
-* The standard utilities POSIX.1-2008 mandates.
+* The standard utilities POSIX.1-2008, including
+  the X/Open system interface extension, mandates.

 Save for Linux ≥ v5.6 and XNU ≥ v7195.50.7.100.1 respectively, any
 post-2015 GNU/Linux or macOS system should meet those requirements.